Skip to main content

 4 mentions Positive Neutral Negative

-Players have reported encountering various technical issues and optimization challenges while playing, which can detract from the overall experience.
-However, some appreciate that the game avoids the pitfalls of being poorly optimized or relying on pre-made assets, suggesting a mixed reception regarding its optimization quality.
+Players have reported encountering various technical issues and optimization challenges while playing "The Windows Are Gone," which can detract from the overall gaming experience.
+However, some appreciate that it offers a more original design compared to other poorly optimized games in the genre.

 • “Some players may encounter technical issues or optimization challenges while playing, impacting their overall experience.”